sidbu546/sidbu546/README.md

 **MS in Artificial Intelligence @ Boston University** &nbsp;•&nbsp; Focused on **LLMs, RAG, and Computer Vision**

 I build AI systems end to end — from data pipeline to model to a usable interface — and I care as much about *why* a model behaves the way it does as about its accuracy.
-Currently seeking **full-time AI/ML Engineer roles starting Jan 2027**.

  📧 siddhank@bu.edu &nbsp;•&nbsp; 💼 [LinkedIn](https://linkedin.com/in/siddhanth-kalyanaraman)